Market research was always thought of as anonymous, confidential, and proprietary.

 It comes down to accessibility and affordability.
 Brands can easily launch one of these PR surveys and they can be completed inexpensively.

-Most people relate polling to elections and presidential polling.
-However, the polling we will focus on in this article is different because it focuses more on companies, brands, consumer sentiment, etc.
+When we refer to public relations surveys as PR polling most people relate polling to elections and presidential polling.
+However, the polling or surveying we will focus on in this article is different because it focuses more on companies, brands, consumer sentiment, etc.

-Ultimately, our version of PR polling helps brands get exposure.
+Ultimately, our version of PR polling or public relations surveys helps brands get exposure.

-Think about trying to run a PR poll 30 years ago...
+Think about trying to run a consumer survey 30 years ago...

 In the old days of market research, most surveys were completed by mail or phone.
 Those were the only options.
 It created expensive and long timelines to complete a market research project which gave a bad rap to the industry.